rails/rails/guides/source/security.md

 config.active_record.whitelist_attributes = true
 ```

 This will create an empty whitelist of attributes available for mass-assignment for all models in your app.
-As such, your models will need to explicitly whitelist or blacklist accessible parameters by using an +attr_accessible+ or +attr_protected+ declaration.
+As such, your models will need to explicitly whitelist or blacklist accessible parameters by using an `attr_accessible` or `attr_protected` declaration.
 This technique is best applied at the start of a new project.
-However, for an existing project with a thorough set of functional tests, it should be straightforward and relatively quick to use this application config option; run your tests, and expose each attribute (via +attr_accessible+ or +attr_protected+) as dictated by your failing tests.
+However, for an existing project with a thorough set of functional tests, it should be straightforward and relatively quick to use this application config option; run your tests, and expose each attribute (via `attr_accessible` or `attr_protected`) as dictated by your failing tests.

 User Management
 ---------------

 NOTE: _Almost every web application has to deal with authorization and authentication.
 Instead of rolling your own, it is advisable to use common plug-ins.
 But keep them up-to-date, too.
 A few additional precautions can make your application even more secure._

 There are a number of authentication plug-ins for Rails available.
 Good ones, such as the popular "devise":https://github.com/plataformatec/devise and "authlogic":https://github.com/binarylogic/authlogic, store only encrypted passwords, not plain-text passwords.
-In Rails 3.1 you can use the built-in +has_secure_password+ method which has similar features.
+In Rails 3.1 you can use the built-in `has_secure_password` method which has similar features.

 Every new user gets an activation code to activate his account when he gets an e-mail with a link in it.
 After activating the account, the activation_code columns will be set to NULL in the database.
 If someone requested an URL like these, he would be logged in as the first activated user found in the database (and chances are that this is the administrator):